Bright

 turn for entrance into the great Nazarí Palace in the Alhambra.
 It was built in

-the 14th century by the Nazarí Muslim Empire when they occupied
+th century by the Nazarí Muslim Empire when they occupied

 Spain.
 The introduced many design techniques as they wanted to impress any visiting